NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - (iii) Codes finalized for study (i.e., containing 1s only)
     - (iv) Tags for overlapping, fixed combination drugs falling into multiple underlying ontology sections (e.g., Ch.
 2.5 codelist, but drug also corresponds to Ch.
 2.2 and Ch.
 2.6)

+*Here's an example (excerpt) of a master spreadsheet:
+[insert screenshot of excel with clinician flags]

 ## Example *Stata* code (Steps 2 to 7)